ncatlab/nlab-content/pages/266.md

 +-- {: .un_remark}
-###### Warning
+###### Warning   {#pointwiseVsWeak}

-Note, however, that not all Kan extensions (in the universal-transformation sense defined above) are computed as weighted (co)limits, and they can exist even when $D$ does not admit very many limits.
+Note, however, that not all _weak_ Kan extensions (in the universal-transformation sense defined above) are _pointwise_ Kan extensions, i.e. computed as weighted (co)limits, and they can exist even when $D$ does not admit very many limits.
 For instance, the Kan extensions that arise in the study of [[derived functor]]s are not computed in this way.

 =--

-Kan extensions that _are_ computed by limits and colimits are sometimes called **pointwise** Kan extensions, as in [[Categories Work]].
-On the other hand, some authors (such as Kelly) assert that only pointwise Kan extensions deserve the name "Kan extension," and use a term such as "weak Kan extension" for a functor equipped with a universal natural transformation.
-It is certainly true that most Kan extensions which arise in practice are pointwise.
-This distinction is even more important in [[enriched category]] theory.